fbpx

 So enough talking, here’s the lowdown on how you can pop your own popcorn!

-1. Use a heavy-bottomed pot: I strongly recommended that you use a good quality and thick pan.
+- Use a heavy-bottomed pot: I strongly recommend that you use a good quality and thick pan, like a Dutch oven.
 Why?
 When making stovetop popcorn you need to make sure that the heat is evenly distributed.
-Otherwise you might end end up with burnt corn.
+Otherwise, you might end end up with burnt corn.

 How Do I Make The Salt Stick To The Popcorn?

-If you aren’t planning to use any butter, one way to go make sure that your salt doesn’t end up at the bottom of the bowl is to use superfine salt.
+If you aren't planning to use any butter, one way to go make sure that your salt doesn't end up at the bottom of the bowl and on your popped popcorn is to use superfine salt.

 TIP: You can use a mortar and pestle or run regular salt through your food processor making it more of a fine dust than granules.